Extended-Thunder/send-later/index.md

 -   If you enter restrictions with an explicit, one-shot (i.e., not recurring) send time, then Send Later will adjust the send time you specify to fall within those restrictions.
-Furthermore, if Thunderbird can't send the message at the scheduled time, the restrictions you specify will be enforced when it *can* send the message, if the "Enforce time and day restrictions at delivery time" preference (see [below](#prefs)) is enabled.
+Furthermore,
 -   If you enter restrictions with a [recurring send time](#recurring) or [dynamic scheduling function](#dynamic), then they will be applied as above and also each time the message is rescheduled.
+If Thunderbird can't send the message at the scheduled time, the restrictions you specify will be enforced when it *can* send the message-- if the "Enforce time and day restrictions at delivery time" preference (see [below](#prefs)) is enabled.

 ### Saving defaults